Container deposit scheme

 South Australia's container deposit scheme was introduced in 1977 and has been very effective for reducing litter, increasing resource recovery and reducing waste going to landfill.

-There is a 10 cent deposit and refund on most beverage containers in South Australia, check the label if the deposit/refund applies.
+There is a 10 cent deposit and refund on most beverage containers in South Australia, check the label to see if the deposit and refund apply.

 It is illegal to return beverage containers sold outside of South Australia for a refund.

 Beverages containers of less than one litre that have a 10 cent deposit are:

 - flavoured milk

 Beverage containers up to and including three litres that have a 10 cent deposit are:

 - carbonated soft drinks

 - non-carbonated soft drinks including:

 - vitamin drinks